128technology/docs/docs/config_forward_error_correction.md

 - Forward Error Corrections carries a 4 byte per-packet overhead, and a parity packet overhead every N packets (Largest Packet Size in round + Packet Sizes Trailer (N * 2 bytes) + 4 bytes).

-- This feature should not be used when transferring large amounts of data at the MTU size.
-Similar to metadata, it is possible for this feature to increase the size of the packets beyond the MTU.
+- If you are going to be transferring large amounts of data at, or close to, the MTU size with FEC enabled, it is strongly recommended to enable `path-MTU`.
+This setting automatically adjusts the packet size, allowing space for the FEC headers and preventing fragmentation.

 - Additionally, this feature should not be used to diagnose link quality issues.
 If the packet loss is above a nominal amount, the extra data that FEC adds to the wire will likely cause extra loss, further decreasing link quality.